-Option 82: Here, select the address that should be used as the remote ID.
+Option 82 Remote ID: Here, select the address that should be used as the remote ID.

-- IP: Uses the IP address of the switch as the remote ID.
+- IP: Uses the IP address of the switch as the remote ID. - MAC: Uses the MAC address of the switch as the remote ID. - STRING: The string in the "Option82 Unique String" field is used as the remote ID.

-- MAC: Uses the MAC address of the switch as the remote ID.
+Remote ID Unique String: This option is only available if you selected "STRING" for "Option 82 Remote ID".
+Enter a unique string that is used as the remote ID.